Four common mistakes when writing your first unit tests

 }

 Every test should tell the scenario under test and the expected result.
 We shouldn’t worry about long test names.
-But, let’s stop naming our tests: Test1, Test2, and so on.
+But, let’s stop naming our tests: Test1

 Also, don’t use filler words like “Success” or “IsCorrect” in our test names.
 Instead, let’s tell what “success” and “correct” means for that test.
 Is it a successful test because it doesn’t throw exceptions?
 Is it successful because it returns a value?
 Make your test names easy to understand.

-Grab a free copy of my Unit Testing 101 ebook on my Gumroad page where I include these four mistakes and three more chapters to help you start writing unit tests with C# and MSTest.
+Grab a free copy of my ebook Unit Testing 101: From Zero to Your First Tests on my Gumroad page.
+I include these four mistakes and three more chapters to help you start writing your first unit tests in C#.

 Mistake 2: Do not use the right assertion methods